Kármán line

-The Kármán line (or von Kármán line /vɒn ˈkɑrmɑːn/) is a proposed conventional boundary between Earth's atmosphere and outer space set by the international record-keeping body FAI (Fédération aéronautique internationale) at an altitude of 100 km above mean sea level.
-However, such definition of the edge of space is not universally adopted.
+The Kármán line (or von Kármán line /vɒn ˈkɑrmɑːn/) is a conventional definition of the edge of space; it is widely but not universally accepted.
+The international record-keeping body FAI (Fédération aéronautique internationale) defines the Kármán line at an altitude of 100 km above mean sea level.

-The Kármán line has no particular physical meaning, in that there is no noticeable change in the characteristics of the atmosphere across it, but is important for legal and regulatory purposes, since aircraft and spacecraft are subject to different jurisdictions and legislations.
-International law does not define the edge of space, or the limit of national airspace.

-The line lies well above the altitude reachable by a conventional airplane or a high-altitude balloon, and is approximately where satellites, even on very eccentric trajectories, will decay before completing a single orbit.
+While named after Theodore von Kármán, who calculated a theoretical limit of altitude for aeroplane flight at 83.8 km above Earth, the later established Kármán line is more general and has no distinct physical significance, in that there is a rather gradual difference between the characteristics of the atmosphere at the line, and experts disagree on defining a distinct boundary where the atmosphere ends and space begins.
+It lies well above the altitude reachable by conventional airplanes or high-altitude balloons, and is approximately where satellites, even on very eccentric trajectories, will decay before completing a single orbit.

-While experts disagree on exactly where the atmosphere ends and space begins, most regulatory agencies (including the United Nations) accept the FAI's Kármán line definition or something close to it.
+The Kármán line is mainly used for legal and regulatory purposes of differentiating between aircraft and spacecraft, which are then subject to different jurisdictions and legislations.
+While international law does not define the edge of space, or the limit of national airspace, most international organizations and regulatory agencies (including the United Nations) accept the FAI's Kármán line definition or something close to it.
 As defined by the FAI, the Kármán line was established in the 1960s.
 Various countries and entities define space's boundary differently for various purposes.

-The Kármán line is named for Theodore von Kármán (1881–1963), a Hungarian-American engineer and physicist who was active in aeronautics and astronautics.
-In 1957, he was the first person to attempt to calculate a theoretical limit of altitude for airplane flight.